Add data to a composite index

 Identify priority areas

-Next, you will use data engineering and the Select by Attribute tool to narrow in on the areas in the county to create priority areas.
-You will identify these areas based on high index scores, specific Asian groups, and inadequate food access for older adults.
+Next, you'll use data engineering and the Select by Attribute tool to narrow in on the areas in the county to create priority areas.
+You'll identify these areas based on high index scores, specific Asian groups, and inadequate food access for older adults.

-You will start with the Korean group.
-First, you will select the Census tracts with a higher presence of the Korean population.
+You'll start with the Korean group.
+First, you'll select the census tracts with a higher presence of the Korean population.

 - In the Contents pane, right-click Index score and choose Data Engineering.